opiumind/ts-notes/typescript.md

 let box: Box = { height: 5, width: 6, scale: 10 };
 ```
 * Merging Namespaces.
 All exported members will be merged
 * Merging Namespaces with Classes: see https://www.typescriptlang.org/docs/handbook/declaration-merging.html.
-Similarly, namespaces can be used to extend enums with static members
+Similarly, namespaces can be used to extend enums with static members.

 ## JSX

 * Is an embeddable XML-like syntax.
-It is meant to be transformed into valid JavaScript
+It is meant to be transformed into valid JavaScript.
-* In order to use JSX you must do two things.
+* In order to use JSX you must do two things:
         1) Name your files with a .tsx extension
         2) Enable the jsx option
-* TypeScript ships with three JSX modes: preserve, react, and react-native
+* TypeScript ships with three JSX modes: preserve, react, and react-native:
 - - preserve mode will keep the JSX as part of the output to be further consumed by another transform step (e.g. Babel)
 - - react mode will emit React.createElement, does not need to go through a JSX transformation before use, and the output will have a .js file
 - - react-native mode is the equivalent of preserve in that it keeps all JSX, but the output will instead have a .js file